markoul1/Data-Science-Project/README.md

 ![Uses JSON](https://img.shields.io/badge/Uses-JSON-blue.svg)
 ![APIs](https://img.shields.io/badge/API-Integrated-brightgreen.svg)
 ![PostgreSQL](https://img.shields.io/badge/Database-PostgreSQL-blue.svg)

+## How to Install and Run the Project

 ## Project Description

 The focus of the project is to analyze air pollution data in Milan to provide insights into pollution trends, traffic patterns, and weather influences.
 The dashboard combines **real-time traffic data**, **historical weather data**, and **pollution data** to assist stakeholders in making informed decisions.
 Key features include: